Why is Flag Day celebrated?

 Quincy, Massachusetts, which has held a parade on Flag Day since 1952, continued the tradition this year.
-On 12 June, the small New England town hosted the 70th Annual parade which featured “bands/drum corps, more than a dozen specialty units, public safety and veterans’ color guards, floats, and more than 1,000 flag-waving youngsters.”
+On 10 June, the small New England town hosted the 71st annual parade which featured “bands/drum corps, more than a dozen specialty units, public safety and veterans’ color guards, floats, and more than 1,000 flag-waving youngsters.”

 Will Joe Biden declare the observance of Flag Day?

 Yes.
-On 11 June, the White House released a presidential decree declaring the week of 14 June as Flag Week, with events planned to celebrate.
+On 9 June, the White House released a presidential decree declaring the week of 14 June as Flag Week.
 The White House called on leaders of all federal buildings and citizens to display the flag to commemorate the holiday.